 Meals: B L D

 Your next charter flight hop will see you to the Okavango Delta, a land where myriad waterways and green flood plains host one of Africa’s most diverse collections of wildlife.
-And your camp – accommodating just 24 guests across twelve boutique suites-with-a-view – is positioned right in the centre of it all.
+And your water-based camp – accommodating just 24 guests across twelve boutique suites-with-a-view – is positioned right in the centre of it all.
 Interconnected walkways bring you out to thatched lounges, fire pits, a library, a rim flow swimming pool and a self-service bar, all with stunning views.
-It’s the ideal base for activities that bring you through reed-lined channels in motorboats and mokoro dugout canoes.
-As you laze past, keep your eyes out for everything from hippos and rhinoceroses to hyenas and zebra.
-Get closer with guided walks that track the larger land-based species, including the African bush elephant.
+It’s the ideal base for activities that bring you through reed-lined channels and papyrus swamps in motorboats and mokoro dugout canoes.
+As you laze past, keep your eyes out for everything from hippos and crocodiles to hyenas and zebra.
+Get closer with guided bush walks that track the larger land-based species, including the African bush elephant.